rexiroo/movie-success/README.md

 # What makes as successful movie?

-This project analyzes historical movie data to theorize a formula for a movies success.
+This project analyzes historical movie data to theorize a formula for a movie's success.

 Files in this repository were used to generate this visual on Tableau Public: https://public.tableau.com/app/profile/stacey.harper/viz/MovieProfitAnalysis/Dashboard1